manhvu0803/Group2_Shopii-Project/frontend/outside_screens_components/Readme.txt

 This folder contains all the outside screens, which includes:
-_login screen (done UI, done with login process, try to make the sign in with Google and Facebook work) _sign-up screen (second version UI, working with signup process) _get back password screen (second version UI, working with get back password process) All the screens is impletemented with expo react native.
+_login screen (done UI, done with login process, try to make the sign in with Google and Facebook work) _sign-up screen (second version UI, wait to text the sign-up process) _get back password screen (second version UI, wait to text the change password process) All the screens is impletemented with expo react native.